 Day 8: Sabah Tea Garden - Ranau (19 mi/30 km)

 After breakfast you’ll have a tour of the tea factory and learn how tea is grown without fertilizers and goes from plant to processed tea.
 You’ll have a short transfer to avoid the highway, then an undulating ride on a mix of tarmac and off road that will take you to Poring Hot Springs.
 Here you’ll have a chance to go for a swim in the therapeutic waters, go for a canopy walk or hike to a small waterfall.
 With luck a Rafflesia will be in bloom nearby.
 After lunch you’ll transfer to Tanah Merah to a POW memorial where you’ll take a break before you enjoy more quiet country roads through orchards to your charming home stay.
 Your afternoon is free to use the Internet, do some laundry or relax on the wonderful porch built over a stream.
 Dinner will be a treat, with local specialties made by your hosts.
-Meals: BLD
+Breakfast, lunch, and dinner included.

 Overnight in Ranau

 Day 9: Ranau - Kundasang (15 mi/24 km)

 Following a traditional local breakfast you’ll transfer 30 minutes to Kibbas to start your day’s adventure.
 Today’s ride is tough, because as soon as you go down it’s back up again and all on dirt roads.
 You’ll ride through small farms beneath the shadow of Mount Kinabalu, which rises to an elevation of 16093 ft/4905 m and dominates the landscape, then head to a Kundasang hotel with spectacular views of the peak.
 Breakfast, lunch, and dinner included.

 Day 10: Kundasang – Rasa Ria (17 mi/27 km)